n8willis/opentype-shaping-documents/opentype-shaping-use.md

 >
 > This terminology either indicates that a shaping engine has
 > implemented support for one or more of the Indic2 scripts within the
-> USE model or it is merely a conversational convention to discuss
+> <abbr>USE</abbr> model or it is merely a conversational convention to discuss
-> support for the Indic2-model scripts in USE.
+> support for the Indic2-model scripts in <abbr>USE</abbr>.
 >
 > At the present time, there is no formal definition for an Indic3
 > model, and there are not registered OpenType script tags for
 > `<dev3>` or any other third generation of the scripts handled by the
 > Indic2 model.

-USE was introduced after the release of version 8.0 of the Unicode specification.
-The intent is for USE to support complex scripts added to future Unicode releases in addition to those already supported.
+<abbr>USE</abbr> was introduced after the release of version 8.0 of the Unicode
+specification.
+The intent is for <abbr>USE</abbr> to support complex scripts added to future Unicode releases in addition to those already supported.

 ## Terminology ##

-The USE shaping model uses a standard set of terms for the features of supported scripts.
+The <abbr>USE</abbr> shaping model uses a standard set of terms for the features of supported scripts.
 These terms are similar to the standard terms used for Indic scripts, but with several key distinctions.